freeCodeCamp/guide/src/pages/articles/javascript/bring-your-javascript-slot-machine-to-life/index.md

 ---
-title: Bring Your javaScript Slot Machine To Life
+title: Bring Your javaScript Slot Machine to Life
 ---
 Let's use the jQuery selector `$(".slot")` to select all of the slots.